All practical information about studying is collected on the For students website.

 - Scandinavian Studies

-Please note that Finnish is the main language of instruction for all degree programmes and subjects at the Faculty of Humanities, excluding English Philology, German Philology, Swedish Language and Saami Language.
+Please note that Finnish is the main language of instruction for all degree programmes and subjects at the Faculty of Humanities, excluding English, German Language and Culture, Swedish Language and Saami Language.

 Information on international Master's programmes and other study opportunities in English can be found on the Admissions website.